 Only a limited number of placements are available each month.
 Applicants need to send their applications at least 4-6 months before their intended arrival.

 For this clinical training for international medical graduates and students an observership fee has to be paid.
 Different fees apply for undergraduates and graduates and fees also vary according to the type of observership (general observership, specialty observership) and length.
 For a general observership for doctors, a fee of 400 EUR has to be paid for the first 2 weeks, for each additional week a fee of 150 EUR applies.
-For medical students the fee is 200 EUR per month.
+For medical students the fee is 400 EUR per month (from 2018).
 Payment is due at time of registration.
 Specialty observerships (customized, intensive programs) have different fees.

 Scholarships will be awarded to students/doctors from least developed countries according to OECD.
 Please ask irene.stradner(at)medunigraz.at for details.